 originally built by Wade Warren between 1984 and 1995 in the Brookford Community

 The layout represents Wade's interpretation of a town with over 280 structures, most with operating lights and other features, that has

 a residential area, downtown, a carnival park, light industry, and heavy industrial areas.
 Two main lines circle the layout and are operational

 and there is a respectable stock of locomotives and rolling stock.

-The room currently occupied by the layout at the Brookford Community Center also has tools, equipment, and supplies normally found in a model railroader's shop inventory.
-We hope to recreate a portion of this setting in the new location.
+The room occupied by the layout while at the Brookford Community Center also had tools, equipment, and supplies normally found in a model railroader's shop inventory.
+We have recreated a portion of this in the new setting at the Model Railroad Center of the Newton Depot.
 We did a lot of work before our first public viewing at the Brookford Community Center in 2006 to clean, repair, conduct initial upgrade of the trackwork and clean up the room and equipment.
-Restoration was accomplished using photos of the individual scenes on the layout and refreshing and repairing them.
+Initial restoration was accomplished using photos of the individual scenes on the layout and refreshing and repairing them.
 Selected scenes of the layout are in the photo gallery found at the menu link above.
 We did install some additional trackwork as we relocated some buildings to increase the visual realism of the layout.

 What Is Wade Warren's Story?

 When Wade Warren retired from Coca-Cola in Hickory, NC in 1984, his family gave him a train set as a retirement